ADHD Coaching Room

 Why I Created The ADHD Coaching Room

-I created The ADHD Coaching Room to offer a calmer, more compassionate space for adults navigating these challenges, whether you’ve been diagnosed, self-identified, or are simply exploring the possibility.
-You don’t need to have it all figured out to start.
-As an ADHD coach in the UK, I blend practical tools with lived experience and counselling expertise to help you find strategies that work for your brain.
+I created The ADHD Coaching Room as a calm, supportive space for adults who can relate, whether you’ve been diagnosed, self-identified, or are just beginning to explore the possibility.
+You don’t need to have everything figured out to start.
+As an ADHD coach in the UK, I blend practical tools with lived experience and my counselling background to help you find strategies that work for your brain.

 Why I Support Adults With ADHD